better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I change my passphrase?
 Not yet — so make sure to keep it in a safe place!

+## Why do I have to enter my passphrase everytime?
+Interactions through Git and the remote helper are adhoc and don't have the benefit of a long-running daemon - i.e. Upstream client.
+That means for now the passphrase as to be provided every time you interact with Radicle outside of a client.

 ## I can't find a project on the network or see a peer's changes.
 What should I do?
 First, check to see if you are connected to the seed node by hovering over the Connection Status icon in your toolbar.
 If you are connected to one or more